Wong-Zakai approximation of density functions: Estimates for RDE

 \begin{remark} We often write $\sigma = [V_1, \ldots, V_d]$, where we view $V_j \in C_{\mathrm{b}}^{[p]+1} (\R^e, \R^e)$ for every $1\le j\le d$.
 Then, RDE \eqref{def.RDE_lyons} can be written in an equivalently way as follows:

-Here, the superindex ``$j$" of $dx^j$ stands for the coordinate (not the level of a RP).
+Here, the superindex ``$j$" of $dx^j$ stands for the coordinate (not the level of an RP).
 When we use this notation, we sometimes view $V_i$'s as vector fields (i.e. first-order differential operators) on $\R^e$. \end{remark}

 Let us first recall Lyons' continuity theorem, which is the most important theorem in RP theory. \begin{proposition} Let the situation be as above.
 Then, for every $\mathbf{x}\in G\Omega_p (\R^{d})$ and $a\in\R^e$, a unique (global) solution $\mathbf{z} \in G\Omega_p (\R^{d+e})$ exists.
 Moreover, we have the following two estimates: \\ {\rm (i)}~Suppose that, for a control function $\omega$ and $\tau\in (0,1]$, we have